Schooling and Human Capital Formation under Weather Stress: Experimental Evidence from Bangladesh

 During-intervention data

 During the intervention period, I will collect implementation and monitoring data to assess treatment intensity and compliance.
 First, I will conduct unannounced school visits in both treatment and control schools to measure (i) student attendance on the day of the visit and (ii) umbrella use.
-I plan four visits per school: two during the monsoon and two during the hot season.
+I plan four visits per school: two during rainy days and two during high-radiant-heat days.
 Second, I will compile high-frequency attendance outcomes by digitizing school register data.
-Third, I will compile high-frequency weather data for the study area, including daily rainfall (mm) and daily temperature (°C).
+Third, I will compile high-frequency weather data for the study area, including daily rainfall, daily temperature, and solar radiation.
 I will align these measures to the finest feasible geographic and temporal resolutions.

 Experimental Design Details